CamiloGTR/awesome-software-for-students/README.md

 ## Note Taking
 * [One Note](https://www.onenote.com/download) - Microsoft app to take notes.
 It's quite useful if you use a pen or you can use a touchpad.
 * [Google Keep](https://keep.google.com/) - Note-taking service developed by Google.
 * [Evernote](https://evernote.com/) - App that keeps your notes organized.
-Memos are synced so they're accessible anywhere, and searchable so you always find what you need
+Memos are synced so they're accessible anywhere, and searchable so you always find what you need.
+* [Jotterpad](https://2appstudio.com/jotterpad/) - A minimalistic writing app for Android.
 * [Dark Room](http://jjafuller.com/dark-room/) - A full-screen text editor that makes writing on your computer like using a typewriter: an empty screen with just your words on it.
 Windows only
 * [Markdownify](https://markdownify.js.org/) -  A minimal Markdown editor.
 * [Etherpad](http://etherpad.org/) - Customizable open source online editor providing collaborative editing in really real-time.